The Siege of Hexfall

 Arcane Seal (Mage): The Mage is more effective at sealing portals, succeeding on a roll of 4-6 and only takes 2 damage on a failed seal.
 With a Portal Shard the Mage can seal a Portal using an Action.

-If the Mage dies during the game they choose from one of the following:
+Mage’s Last Stand (Mage):If the Mage dies during the game the following happens:

 - Final Seal: Seal one open Portal anywhere on the board.